-Let’s say that you want to set up a promotion to reward your most loyal customers.
-You can set up your point-of-sale to identify customers that visit your store 10 or more times a month, then you can create a marketing campaign that targets only those customers with a special promotion every month.
-The system will automatically keep this list of customers updated to ensure that only customers who still fit your criteria will keep receiving promotions.
+Let’s say that you want to set up a promotion with customer loyalty rewards.
+You can set up your point-of-sale to identify the loyal customer base that visits your store 10 or more times a month, then you can create a marketing campaign that targets only those customers with a special promotion every month.
+The system will automatically keep this list of customers updated to ensure that only the loyal customer base who still fit your criteria will keep receiving promotions.

-By staying on top of this information, you can adjust your marketing campaigns to account for changes in customers’ spending habits, preferences, and behaviors.
-The result is happy customers, more consistently.
+By staying on top of this information, you can adjust your marketing campaigns to account for changes in customers’ spending habits, preferences, and behaviours.
+The result is a happy customer base, more consistently.

 Besides reviewing your internal data from your point-of-sale, make it a habit to also regularly conduct the primary research we mentioned earlier on.
-Send your customers surveys and polls from time to time, asking them their opinions and feedback on your products or services, as well as how you can improve their experience.
+Send your customers surveys and polls from time to time, asking them their opinions and feedback on your products or services, as well as how you can improve their experience and create customer loyalty.

-In doing this, you’re not only providing great customer service, but you’re also engaging your customers, which is the hallmark of successfully growing your base of loyal customers.
+In doing this, you’re not only providing great customer service, but you’re also engaging your customers, which is the hallmark of successfully growing your loyal customer base.